Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 • Provide evidence of your ability to pay the candidate’s salary.

 • Familiarize yourself with all the tax regulations that might be applicable to your company and your foreign employees.
-For instance, in the USA foreign developers need a social security number.
+For instance, in the USA, foreign developers need a social security number.
 Thus developers will pay taxes on their salaries.

 Foreign developer with a “Foreign independent contractor” status

 Independent contractor – a private entity or a company (legal entity) representing and providing services of another organization.
-The payer has the right to control and direct only the results of work, but now the approach of how things should be done. (source: IRS – the revenue service for the United States federal government)
+The payer has the right to control and direct only the results of work, but now the approach is to how things should be done. (source: IRS – the revenue service for the United States federal government)

 For most countries, the specification of the contractor in the agreement won’t be enough.
 Judges around the world consider facts and not written agreements.